 If your end-users will all have unique email addresses, then you can change this to be on by default for new accounts.
 People will then be able to sign in with their OpenAthens username or their email address.
 Or whichever they find easier to remember.

-This setting is a per-organisation setting.
-This means that if you have sub-organisations, you have the flexibility to set a different default.
+This setting is a per-organization setting.
+This means that if you have sub-organizations, you have the flexibility to set a different default.

 Access the setting in the admin site under Preferences > Organization.